-Do Analysts and Investors Efficiently Respond to Managerial Linguistic Complexity on Conference Calls?
+Do Analysts and Investors Efficiently Respond to Managerial Linguistic Complexity during Conference Calls?

 JEL Classification: D82, G14, G18, M41, M48